tahrirchi/uzlib/README.md

 ## Contact

-For questions or issues related to the dataset or code, please contact [ml.muhandis@gmail.com](mailto:ml.muhandis@gmail.com).
+For questions or issues related to the dataset or code, please contact [abror@tilmoch.ai](mailto:abror@tilmoch.ai).